LennoxFang/HedgingPlot/README.md

 ## Dashboard Features

 - **Area Chart:** Shows the evolution of net forward sale positions over time for one or more selected currencies.
-- **Horizontal Bar Chart:** Displays a broader picture of net forward sale positions per currency for a selected quarter.
+- **Horizontal Bar Chart:** Displays a broader picture of net forward sale positions per currency for a selected year end date.

 ## Visual Output